-With a filter, easily sort by subaccount, chronology, or read and unread comments.
+With a filter, easily sort by workspace, chronology, or read and unread comments.
 In the Message Center, no feedback gets lost or forgotten.

 When it comes to sharing with collaborators, the exchange of sensitive company data, like account passwords, is often necessary.
 But with the Collaboration Solution, you’ll ensure the safety of such data with a “Share” button, which enables sharing to collaborators via email or password-protected link:

 Even if you’re building from a template, with help from your team, scaling post-click landing page creation can be a hassle.